grammatical/evaluation/README.md

 The generated files `data/EW.ranking.txt` and optionally `data/TS.ranking.txt` contain the final rankings presented in the paper.
 A couple more latex tables will be placed into `data/includes` they should contain the same numbers as reported in the paper.
 See `data/Makefile` for details how to run the scripts.

+To compare ExpectedWins and TrueSkill ranking accuracy (may take ages due to running 100 folds with 100 rankings each for both ranking methods) use:

+    make accuracy.bootstrap

 Requirements
 ---